matkv/matkv.dev/content/now/index.md

 * Lessons in Stoicism - John Sellars

 All my finished books & reviews for them are on my [book reviews](/reading) page.

+### Movies

+I'm trying to not rely on streaming services so I'm currently working on building my personal offline movie collection of all the movies on my watchlist and the ones that I have already seen & rated.

+Right now I'm in the process of trying to nicely name and organize around 370 movies and a bunch of tv shows - I'm using [filebot](https://www.filebot.net/) to automate this as much as I can.